akurin/morjoff-com-website-v2/hugo/content/posts/json-unmarshal-bug.md

 title = "json.Unmarshal Doesn't Clear Your Struct: A Pagination Bug Story"
 +++

-Recently, I stumbled upon a rather interesting bug in one of my Go projects.
+Recently, I stumbled upon a rather interesting bug in the Go project I’m working on at my job.
 It wasn't a complex issue, but it highlighted a subtle pitfall related to how we often handle JSON responses, particularly when dealing with pagination.
 Let me share the story.

 ## The Setup